Uses of Napier Grass or Elephant Grass for Cattle Feed

 So like that.
 Per seed of elephant grass is given 0.091 kg of fertilizer or 91 grams.
 Almost 1 ounce.

 Suppose there are 3 fertilizers, then the number of each is calculated.
-So, later each elephant grass seed obtained Urea, KCL and TSP with the amount according to the calculation.
+So, later each napier grass seed obtained Urea, KCL and TSP with the amount according to the calculation.

 Elephant grass for diary cows